jacobhackman/pantheon/docs/Configuring-Pantheon/Networking/Bootnodes.md

 ## Mainnet and Public Testnets

-For mainnet, Rinkeby, Ropsten, and Görli, Pantheon predefine a list of enode URLs.
+For mainnet, Rinkeby, Ropsten, and Görli, Pantheon predefines a list of enode URLs.

 ## Private Networks